inrae/jupyterhub-vm/README.md

 * **VirtualBox**: this is what we call the [provider](https://www.vagrantup.com/docs/providers).
 If the objective is to use the VM on his desktop computer, then the VM will have to run in _VirtualBox_.
 If the objective is to use the VM in the cloud (_OpenStack_ for example), then _VirtualBox_ is only used here as an intermediary to build the VM.

 * **Packer** : allows the creation of a virtual machine from an ISO, having a very precise control over its characteristics.
-Here it will allow us to build a VM compatible with the Vagrant tool.
+Here it will allow us to build a VM compatible with the Vagrant tool, called a box.

-* **Vagrant** : allows building virtual machines from basic building blocks called [boxes](https://app.vagrantup.com/boxes/search) for _Providers_ by [provisioning](https://www.vagrantup.com/docs/provisioning) / configuring them by _Provisioners_.
-We will use it to provision our VM with [Ansible](https://docs.ansible.com/ansible/latest/index.html).
+* **Vagrant** : allows building virtual machines from basic building blocks called [boxes](https://app.vagrantup.com/boxes/search) for [Providers](https://www.vagrantup.com/docs/providers) by [provisioning](https://www.vagrantup.com/docs/provisioning) them by _Provisioners_ such as [Ansible](https://docs.ansible.com/ansible/latest/index.html).

 * **Ansible** which is a powerfull tool allowing to describe tasks using [Playbooks](https://docs.ansible.com/ansible/latest/user_guide/playbooks.html), then turn tough tasks into repeatable playbooks.
 It is **not necessary to install Ansible** beforehand.
 It will be installed temporarily on the virtual machine to proceed the [provisionning](https://www.vagrantup.com/docs/provisioning).
 It will be removed at the end of the VM creation.